 Field-hunting tip

-Look in sedimentary rocks, hydrothermal veins country — that is the host setting where evenkite typically forms.
+Look in sedimentary rocks, hydrothermal veins country, the host setting where evenkite typically forms.
 If you start seeing calcite, quartz, fluorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.